digidip/tapjaw-importer/README.md

 - Commander.js
 - reflect-metadata
 - Typescript 4
-- Unix based operating system (it might work in Windows, although we provide no certainty)
+- Unix based operating system (it might work in Windows, but no certainty can be provided)

 # Setup a new project